Never Risk More Than 2% Per Each Trade

 Get the Most From Your Money

-The primary goal of forex money management is to maximize the potential of your trading capital.
+Forex money management’s primary goal is to maximize your trading capital’s potential.
 To do so, it aligns risk to reward and makes sure that no one trade can blow out the trading account.
 Contrary to risk management, money management puts a hard dollar value on the risk assumed during each trade, session, week, month, or year.

 For active forex traders, money management is the implementation of rules designed to preserve and grow the trading account.
 These rules are typically applied on a per-trade basis via the parameters listed below:

-• Only trading strategies with a positive expectation are implemented.
+• Only trading strategies with positive expectations are implemented.

 • Single trade losses are manageable and viewed as a “part of doing business.”